afawcett/apex-umlcanvas/README.md

 Get Involved in Enhancing this Tool!
 ====================================

 There has been great deal of interest in this tool and enhancing it since i launched it ahead of Dreamforce 2013.
 I'd like to start a list of ideas and enhancements for and invite the community to help build those features.
-Watch this space!
+Here is a list of [ideas](https://github.com/afawcett/apex-umlcanvas/blob/master/FeatureIdeas.md).